mattermost/mattermost-developer-documentation/site/content/integrate/plugins/developer-workflow.md

 ### Expose the Mattermost server using `ngrok`

 When a plugin integrates with an external service, webhooks and/or authentication redirects are necessary, which requires your local server to be available on the web.
 In order for your Mattermost server to be available to process webhook requests, it needs to expose its port to an external address.
-A common way to do this is to use the command line tool [ngrok](https://ngrok.com).
+A common way to do this is to use the command line tool {{< newtabref href="https://ngrok.com" title="ngrok" >}}.
 Follow these steps to set up `ngrok` with your server:

-- Download the ngrok tool from [here](https://ngrok.com/download).
+- Download the ngrok tool from {{< newtabref href="https://ngrok.com/download" title="here" >}}.
 - Put the executable somewhere within your shell's `PATH`.
 - With your Mattermost server already running, use the command `ngrok http 8065` to make your Mattermost server available for webhook requests.
 - Visit the `https` URL from the `ngrok` command's output, and log into Mattermost.
-- Set your Mattermost server's [Site URL](http://localhost:8065/admin_console/environment/web_server) to the `https` address given from the `ngrok` command output.
+- Set your Mattermost server's {{< newtabref href="http://localhost:8065/admin_console/environment/web_server" title="Site URL" >}} to the `https` address given from the `ngrok` command output.
 - Monitor incoming webhook requests with ngrok's request inspector.
-Visit [http://localhost:4040](http://localhost:4040) once you have your tunnel open.
+Visit {{< newtabref href="http://localhost:4040" title="http://localhost:4040" >}} once you have your tunnel open.
 You can analyze the contents of the HTTP request from the external service, and the response from your plugin.

 If you're using a free ngrok account, the URL given by the output of the `ngrok http` command will be different each time you run the command.
 As a result, you'll need to adjust the webhook URL on Mattermost's side and the external service's side (e.g. GitHub) each time you run the command.